 - Deerlick Creek Park: 1.8 acres with access to Lake Michigan and Deerlick Creek.
 Public restrooms and parking are available. - North Point County Park: Approximately 17 acres of forested dune lands, wetlands, trails, and 330 feet of frontage on Lake Michigan.
 A parking area is located off of Ruggles Road. - Pilgrim Haven Natural Area: 27 acres of forested lands surrounding Dyckman Creek along Lake Michigan.
-The Park has trails leading to the lake and an accessible parking lot off of 18th Avenue. - Porter Legacy Dunes: This 48-acre park is adjacent to Pilgrim Haven Natural Area and features back dune forests, Dyckman Creek, snad dunes, and over 1,000 feet of Lake Michigan shoreline. - Van Buren State Park: The largest of the parks in the Township, Van Buren State Park is approximately 400 acres in size with one mile of usable beach along Lake Michigan.
-The park contains high dune formations, a campground, woodland trails, and an accessible parking lot off of Ruggles Road.

-In 2018, SHARA acquired nearly 40 acres of land along 14th Avenue between the Van Buren Trail and I-196 for future park space.
-Currently, the land is used as a disc golf park
+The Park has trails leading to the lake and an accessible parking lot off of 18th Avenue and containing 330 feet of Lake frontage. - Porter Legacy Dunes: This 48-acre park is adjacent to Pilgrim Haven Natural Area and features back dune forests, Dyckman Creek, sand dunes, and over 1,000 feet of Lake Michigan shoreline. - Van Buren State Park: The largest of the parks in the Township, Van Buren State Park is approximately 400 acres in size with one mile of usable beach along Lake Michigan.
+The park contains high dune formations, a campground, woodland trails, and an accessible parking lot off of Ruggles Road. - In 2018, SHARA acquired nearly 40 acres of land along 14th Avenue between the Van Buren Trail and I-196 for future park space.
+Currently, the land contains 3 soccer fields and disc golf.

-South Haven Township is filled contains a significant amount of land dedicated for parks, recreation areas, and natural preserves.
+South Haven Township contains a significant amount of land dedicated for parks, recreation areas, and natural preserves.
 This is in addition to the natural beauty of the Lake Michigan shoreline and dunes.